teodorpatras/Jukebox/README.md

 public func playAtIndex(index : Int)

 /**
-Starts playing from the items queue in FIFO order.
-Call this method only if you previously added at least one item to the queue.
+Pauses the playback.
 */
-public func play()

-/**
-Pauses the playback
-*/
 public func pause()

 /**
-Stops the playback
+Stops the playback.
 */
 public func stop()

 /**
-Starts playback from the beginning of the queue
+Starts playback from the beginning of the queue.
 */
 public func replay()

 /**
-Plays the next item in the queue
+Plays the next item in the queue.
 */
 public func playNext()

 /**
-Restarts the current item if current item progress > 5s or plays the previous item in the queue */ public func playPrevious()
+Restarts the current item or plays the previous item in the queue */ public func playPrevious()

 /**
+Restarts the playback for the current item
+*/
+public func replayCurrentItem()

+/**
 Seeks to a certain second within the current AVPlayerItem and starts playing

 - parameter second: the second to seek to
-- parameter shouldPlay: flag indicating wether or not the playback should start after seeking */ public func seekToSecond(second : Int, shouldPlay: Bool = false)
+- parameter shouldPlay: pass true if playback should be resumed after seeking */ public func seekToSecond(second : Int, shouldPlay: Bool = false)

+/**
+Appends and optionally loads an item

+- parameter item:            the item to be appended to the play queue
+- parameter loadingAssets:   pass true to load item's assets asynchronously */ public func appendItem(item : JukeboxItem, loadingAssets : Bool)

+/**
+Removes an item from the play queue

+- parameter item: item to be removed
+*/
+public func removeItem(item : JukeboxItem)

+/**
+ Removes all items from the play queue matching the URL

+ - parameter url: the item URL
+ */
+public func removeItems(withURL url : NSURL)
 ```

 ## License